Skip to main content

 Maintaining Sobriety and Preventing Relapse

 Staying sober requires ongoing effort and strategies for long-term recovery.
-Key factors include changing habits, managing triggers, building support systems, and viewing recovery as a journey.
+Key factors include changing habits, managing triggers, building support systems, and viewing recovery as a journey, not a quick fix.

 Lifestyle Changes and Coping Skills